Ilkka Sinisalo: Playing career

 Sinisalo was originally a junior product of HIFK.
-He played in the NHL from 1981–1992, scoring 204 goals and 426 points, mostly with the Flyers.
+He played in the NHL from 1981 to 1992, scoring 204 goals and 426 points, mostly with the Flyers.
 Sinisalo is ranked as the all-time leading goal scorer among European Philadelphia Flyers.
 He is also ranked the fourth-highest Finnish goal scorer in NHL history, and he was honored by induction to the Finnish Hockey Hall of Fame in 1997.

 When Sinisalo started his ice hockey career in the 1970s, NHL teams did not scout extensively in Finland.
 The first Finnish ice hockey player in NHL was Matti Hagman for the 1976–77 Boston Bruins.
 However, NHL scouts were so impressed by Sinisalo's talents that they made an exception by signing him as a free agent after his 1980–81 season with HIFK, where he scored 27 goals in 36 games.
 He signed his first NHL contract on February 17, 1981.
 Sinisalo started his first season with the Flyers with his first NHL goal against the Pittsburgh Penguins.
 Sinisalo became the first Flyer to score his first NHL goal on a penalty shot, and the third NHL player at that time.
 During the 1984–85 season, Sinisalo scored 73 points in 70 games, with a +32 rating.
 The 1989–90 season was Sinisalo's last with the Flyers, after which he played one season for the Minnesota North Stars and two seasons for the Los Angeles Kings.

 Sinisalo retired from hockey in 1996, last playing for the Kiekko-Espoo in the SM-Liiga.

 Career after retirement

 After playing his last season of professional ice hockey for Kiekko-Espoo in 1995–96 in Finland, Sinisalo took a job as the general manager of the club.
 He served as Kiekko-Espoo GM until 1998–99.
-Sinisalo was then hired by San Jose Sharks general manager Dean Lombardi on September 12, 1998 as a European-based scout for the Sharks.
+Sinisalo was then hired by San Jose Sharks general manager Dean Lombardi on September 12, 1998, as a European-based scout for the Sharks.
 In July 2004, he returned to the Flyers' organization as their European scout.